ncky/misc/tekken-talk-transcript-2025-2-25.md

 **Chip Damage Reduction**
 - The overall chip damage during the Heat state has been slightly reduced.
 - Additional chip damage incurred when using Heat Dash (especially when combined with guarding) has been adjusted.
-  - In Season 1, Heat Dash damage was 19; in Season 2, it’s set at 15.
+  - In Season 1, This example of Heat Dash damage was 19; in Season 2, it’s now 15.
-  - When opponents are in a register state, chip damage has been adjusted from 12 down to 4.
+  - When opponents are in a rage state, chip damage has been adjusted from 12 down to 4.
 - The goal is to prevent overly one-sided matchups and allow for longer, more strategic engagements.

 **Power Crush and Offensive Techniques**
-- Previously, techniques mixing Power Crush and Heat activation (used by characters such as Nina and Asena) enabled strong counterattacks.
+- Previously, techniques mixing Power Crush and Heat activation (used by characters such as Nina and Azucena) enabled strong counterattacks.
 - For Season 2, these mixed techniques will be reworked so that only the Power Crush aspect remains active, potentially reducing the effectiveness of certain defensive/offensive moves.

 ---